January 26, 2021

-If you are an SME or a coach and want an LMS solution that allows you to easily create courses online and sell them on the same platform, teachable is a great choice.
+If you are an SME or a coach and want an LMS solution that allows you to easily create training courses online and sell them on the same platform, teachable is a great choice.
 The platform offers personalization options, so coaches like yourself can easily stand out from the crowd.

 In addition to connecting with students, teachers can also reach out to parents and send them updates on their children’s progress.
 Google classroom is a wonderful platform for the education industry but has significant drawbacks for corporate learning.
 It does not have courses designed for microlearning, which would be a negative for professionals who want to learn on the go.